qiyitang71/compiler-bug-impact/README.md

 ```
 NOTE: You will have to enter the sudo password "user42user42" after several minutes of downloading and installing the compilers.

-4. Similar to the section of getting-started , compare the build log and function log with the ones in the data directory `/home/user42/compiler-bug-impact/data`.
+4. Similar to the section of getting-started, compare the build log and function log with the ones in the data directory `/home/user42/compiler-bug-impact/data`.

 ```
 grep -A4 "afl" ~/compiler-bug-impact/data/Build_Logs/Csmith/new-12189.txt